 One of the top dark chocolate benefits for skin is attributed to its flavonol status and its ability to protect against sun damage.
 In fact, a study out of London found that eating flavonol chocolate could help prevent damage caused by ultraviolet light.

 Meanwhile, other research indicates that regular consumption of chocolate may also reduce skin roughness, enhance hydration and improve blood flow to the skin.

-So is dark chocolate good for you?
 You wouldn’t think any candy bar could ever be nutritious, but dark chocolate nutrition is actually quite impressive, especially when it comes to fiber, iron, magnesium, manganese and copper.